MY ITINERARY (0)

 From stunning Victorian architecture to notorious gangsters, Saint Paul's history is worth exploring.

 - Stroll down Summit Avenue, where you'll find the longest stretch of Victorian homes in the country.
-Take a tour at the finest of them all—the 36000-square-foot mansion of railroad titan James J. Hill (we also recommend a stop at the incredibly regal James J. Hill Center downtown).
+Take a tour at the finest of them all—the 36000-square-foot mansion of railroad titan James J. Hill.

 - Roam the halls of Landmark Center, built in 1902 and home to many gangster trials in the 1920s and 1930s (sign up for their popular Gangster Tour to learn more fun facts).